 Since it was just my husband and me, we had an intimate table for two.

-Additionally, it didn’t feel overcrowded as the space maxes out at 300 guests.
+Additionally, it wasn’t overcrowded, as the space maxed out at 300 guests.

 6. FIVE COURSE MEAL

 Hate waiting in those long buffet lines at other luaus?
 The Feast at Lele has you covered!
-The servers bring 4 courses that each consist of 3 family-style plates as well as individual dessert plates.
+The servers bring 4 courses, each consisting of 3 family-style plates and individual dessert plates.

 The food is elevated versions of dishes from Hawaii, Tahiti, New Zealand and Samoa.